How to use the awk command

 • Usage example

-• Display only 3rd column
+• Show only the third column

 sed -e 's/ /:/g' test.txt | awk -F ':' '{print NR $3;}' 13 23 33 43